 27 July, 2010: WikiLeaks’ Afghan War Reports Stirs Debate on Journalism, Law by Ron with contributions from moi.
 It’s a sprawling piece of radio journalism (which Ron wrote hurriedly beside me) and touches upon many of the issues that I have since taken up as my “WikiLeaks beat”.

-28 July, 2010: The power of information — to hurt or to help?, my first editorial about WikiLeaks for neweurasia.net, in which I’m critical of the Afghan War Logs and WikiLeaks in general.
-My views on both have since evolved and I like to think have become more complex.
+28 July, 2010: The power of information — to hurt or to help?, my first editorial about WikiLeaks for NewEurasia, in which I’m worried about the Afghan War Logs and WikiLeaks’ consequentialism.

-11 August, 2010: Interview with Jeff Jarvis, an academic from the City University of New York with whom I feel very sympathetic intellectually.
+11 August, 2010: Interview with Jeff Jarvis, a well-known academic from the City University of New York.
+My readers can follow him on Twitter: @jeffjarvis

 11 August, 2010: Interview with Janine Wedel, an academic from George Mason University whose innovative concept of the “shadow elite” is perhaps the best framework for understanding WikiLeaks, not to mention the general problem of accountability today.
 Essentially, she updates Juvenal’s ancient question, Quis custodiet ipsos custodes?, for the digital-capitalist era.
-(She’s kind of sexy, too).
+My readers can follow her on Twitter: @janinewedel

 23 August, 2010: “It’s time to open the archives”, which surveys how WikiLeaks has been using Twitter against the Pentagon, particularly to cast doubt on the latter’s moral integrity.
 Might be somewhat interesting for students of public relations, the history of propaganda, and how social media can be used to shape public discourse.

-26 August, 2010: Why is WikiLeaks so Focused on the United States? — a rhetorical question actually, precisely because WikiLeaks isn’t focused solely on the United States, a fact overlooked by American commentators.
+26 August, 2010: Why is WikiLeaks so Focused on the United States? — a rhetorical question actually, precisely because WikiLeaks wasn’t focused solely on the United States, a fact overlooked by American commentators both then and now.

 08 September, 2010: Is there a civil war in WikiLeaks?
-Ever since Icelandic Parliamentarian and important WikiLeaks ally Birgitta Jonsdottir called for Julian Assange to “step aside” from his prominent position in the organization, the internet has been roaring that there’s an insider revolt in the offing.
-Well, here’s what Jonsdottir and Assange themselves have to say about it.
+After Icelandic Parliamentarian and important WikiLeaks ally Birgitta Jonsdottir called for Julian Assange to “step aside” from his prominent position in the organization, the internet roared that there’s an insider revolt in the offing.
+Well, here’s what Jonsdottir and Assange themselves had to say about it at the time.

 23 October, 2010: Will They or Won’t They?
 WikiLeaks and the next data dump is my piece right before the release of the Iraq War Logs (the press conference for which I was invited, but unfortunately I was unable to attend).
 This post reviews the controversy with Wired magazine’s blogs.

-29 November, 2010: Of Bluffs and Secrets concerns the mysterious file, “insurance.aes256″, that’s been spread around by WikiLeaks.
-This is to date my longest post about WikiLeaks and my most analytical.
+29 November, 2010: Of Bluffs and Secrets concerns the mysterious file, “insurance.aes256”, that’s been spread around by WikiLeaks.
 Alas, it’s a topic I’m very weak on, namely, cryptography.
 Nevertheless, I try my best.

 01 December, 2010: What You Should Know About the WikiLeaks Cables is my application of some very elementary philosophical epistemology, in particular the principle of charity, to the massive cable leak.
 I use an interesting cable from Mongolia as my test case.
 Originally written mostly just for fun, but my argument for “cognitive independence” vis-a-vis WikiLeaks (as well as its naysayers) has quickly proven to be something of a core position of mine.